 Competition Costumes- $70 per costume

 Competition Fees- $50-$60 per person, per dance, per competition for groups.
 Solo, duo and trio fees are higher.
 Please note, some competitions have started adding mandatory media fees that include all photos and videos.

 ***Family accounts must be in good standing (no outstanding balances for tuition, costumes, etc.) in order to participate in competitions.

 Competitive team- You will be able to determine the maximum amount of group dances your child could potentially be cast in.
-All dancers who make the team will be cast in at least one dance with a maximum of three.
+All dancers who make the team will be cast in at least one dance with a maximum of four.
 The fee for each dance they are cast in will be $20 per dance per month on top of their regular tuition.
 This includes rehearsal time and choreography fees for the instructor.

 Vitality Dance Company- You will be able to determine the maximum amount of group dances your child could potentially be cast in.
 All dancers who make VDC will be cast in at least three routines, with a maximum of six routines ranging from duets/trios, small and large groups.
 The rehearsal fee for each dance they are cast in is on top of their regular tuition.
 This includes rehearsal time and choreography fees for the instructor.

 Trios: $25 per dance per month